 Rate locking on your mortgage application is a key decision.
 It's influenced by prevailing market conditions.
 Mortgage lenders typically update rates at least once a day.
-In the events of large movements in Mortgage Backed Securities and US 10 Year Treasury instruments' prices, lenders can often update their offered rates several times a day.
+In the events of large movements in Mortgage Backed Securities and US Treasury instruments' prices, lenders can often update their offered rates several times a day.

 Unless the rate on your mortgage application is locked, it's subject to change.
 Longer duration rate locks can cost more than shorter duration rate locks.
 Keep these in mind as you decide on rate locking or keeping it floating/unlocked.

 As homeowner's insurance is a recurring expense for home buyers, it's good to shop for homeowner's insurance quotes.
 Ask your mortgage brokers for different portals you could use to shop for insurance costs and also do research online.
 The homeowner's insurance agencies would typically need the Mortgagee Clause and Loan Number from the lender to correctly set the beneficiary of the hazard insurance coverage.
 Your mortgage broker can get that over to you.

 Title search clearance